yongdetan/hdb_resale_dashboard/README.md

 There are two main motivations as to why I started out this project

 - The first reason is because I wanted to learn more about data engineering and the technologies associated with it.
-This is also the biggest reason why I used tools such as Google Cloud Platform and PySpark to transform and load the data data when I could simply use a local database and pandas.
+This is also the reason why I decided to integrate the use of technologies like the Google Cloud Platform and PySpark to transform and load the data when I could simply use a local database and pandas since the data is not that big.
-- The second reason is because I feel that owning a house is something every one would like to have in the future.
-As such, building a pipeline to supply data for a dashboard that allow people to analyse the interest rate for home loan and housing prices would be a good problem statement.
+- The second reason is because I feel that owning a house is something almost everyone would like to achieve in the future, including me.
+As such, building a data pipeline to supply data for a dashboard that allow people to analyse the interest rate for home loan and housing prices would be interesting and useful.

 # Architecture

 ![Architecture](https://user-images.githubusercontent.com/61530179/180378899-fd990169-caf5-474e-ad30-6630b47ff5c4.png)

 # Metadata